xp44mm/Notebook/Compilers/Chapter 3 Lexical Analysis.md

 2. `(a|b)(a|b)` denotes {aa, ab, ba, bb}, the language of all strings of length two over the alphabet ∑ .
 Another regular expression for the same language is `aa|ab|ba|bb`.

-3. `a*` denotes the language consisting of all strings of zero or more a's, that is, {ε, a, aa, aaa, ... }.
+3. `a*` denotes the language consisting of all strings of zero or more a's, that is, {€, a, aa, aaa, ... }.

-4. `(a|b)*` denotes the set of all strings consisting of zero or more instances of a or b, that is, all strings of a's and b's: {ε, a, b, aa, ab, ba, bb, aaa, ... }.
+4. `(a|b)*` denotes the set of all strings consisting of zero or more instances of a or b, that is, all strings of a's and b's: {€, a, b, aa, ab, ba, bb, aaa, ... }.
 Another regular expression for the same language is `(a*b*)*`.

 5. `a|a*b` denotes the language {a, b, ab, aab, aaab, ... }, that is, the string a and all strings consisting of zero or more a's and ending in b.